Abelian motives and Shimura varieties in nonzero characteristic: Consequences of Conjecture A for motives

+In this section, we assume the conjectures A, B, C, D with $\mathscr{s}$ the collection of CM abelian varieties, and we investigate some of the applications of the conjectures.

-\subsection{The category of motives over $\mathbb{F}{}$}
+\subsection{The category of motives over $\mathbb{F}$}

 \begin{quote} We define the category of motives\footnote{The reader may ask why we call this the category of motives over $\mathbb{F}{}$ rather than the category of abelian motives.
-Conjecturally, the two are the same (\cite{milne1994a}, 2.7).} over $\mathbb{F}{}$ and show that it has most of the properties that Grothendieck's category of numerical motives would have if the Tate and standard conjectures were known over $\mathbb{F}{}$. \end{quote}
+Conjecturally, the two are the same.
+Specifically, when we assume the Tate and standard conjectures over $\mathbb{F}$, the simple objects of $\Mot(\mathbb{F})$ are classified by the conjugacy classes of Weil numbers, and the abelian motives exhaust the possible Weil numbers (\cite{milne1994a}, 2.7).} over $\mathbb{F}{}$ and show that it has most of the properties that Grothendieck's category of numerical motives would have if the Tate and standard conjectures were known over $\mathbb{F}{}$. \end{quote}

-\begin{plain} Let $\Mot(\mathbb{F}{})$ be the category of motives based on the abelian varietiies over $\mathbb{F}{}$ using the rational Tate classes as correspondences.
-Specifically, its objects are symbols $h(A,e,m)$.... \end{plain}
+\begin{plain} Let $\Mot(\mathbb{F})$ denote the category of motives based on the abelian varieties over $\mathbb{F}{}$ using the rational Tate classes as correspondences.
+Specifically, its objects are triples $(A,e,m)$, where